 Maze of rage and inchoate affection.

 The human psyche is like an iceberg: we only see the top.
 This is why ships sink on their icebergs.
 And people too.
-We might see only the surface of something that goes much deeper, which we misunderstand, and which holds us in being, or which can fracture our life or the lives of those we love.
+We might see only the surface of something that goes much deeper, which we misunderstand, and which can fracture our life.
+Or the lives of those we love.
 This is why ships need instruments, and we need vision.

 In Terrence Malick’s film The Thin Red Line a dead Japanese soldier speaks silently to an American: “Are you righteous?
 Kind?
 Does your confidence lie in this?
 Are you loved by all?
 Know that I was, too.
 Do you imagine your suffering will be any less because you loved goodness and truth?”
-When our world is shattered there comes a moment, deep within us, when we must answer that question.
+When a person's world is shattered there comes a moment, deep within, when they must answer that question.